zcaceres/MPC/Student-Handbook/StudentHandbook.md

 One Third: Tutor’s Evaluation
 One Third: Peer Evaluation

-We use participatory grading for each assignment.
+We use participatory grading for MPCafé.
 Students evaluate themselves for one third of their grade in each area.
 Peers (or the MPCafé crowd) evaluate students for an additional third.
-An expert tutor from the program evaluates students for the final one third.
+The tutor from the program evaluates students for the final one third.

+Final evaluations are graded according to the rubric set when the course is initially designed.

 <b>Rubrics</b>
 <b>MPCafé</b>